PavlikBender/BenderDeck/README_EN.md

 You can report them on my [Discord](https://discord.com/invite/gaVrv6k).

 ### Known Bugs
 1. Windows Defender may prevent downloading the installation file.
-If you can't figure out how download and start installation simply ** DOWNLOAD THE PORTABLE VERSION**.
+If you can't figure out how to download and start installation, simply [**DOWNLOAD THE PORTABLE VERSION**](https://github.com/PavlikBender/BenderDeck/releases/download/v3.0/BenderDeck.3.0.Portable.zip).

 ## Table of Contents
 - [Quick Start](#quick-start)